 Make sure you visit the theatre and watch the short 10-minute film.
 It showcases incredible aerial footage of the landscapes, wildlife and outdoor adventures that are found in Banff and the surrounding area.

 Follow the 500 metre long boardwalk that takes you to the old weather and cosmic ray station.
 It’s a short walk that will give you a different perspective and view as you look down at the town of Banff and out over the surrounding mountains.
 Keep your eyes open for wildlife as mountain goats are often seen perched on the rocky slopes.

 End your day with a soak in the Banff Upper Hot Springs.
 Located at the opposite end of the main gondola parking lot, it’s an easy walk once you disembark from your gondola experience.
 These are the highest operating hot springs in Canada, at 1,585 metres elevation.
 So bring your suits in your backpack so you can take a nice relaxing dip.
 It’s a wonderful way to unwind at the end of the day.

-The Banff Gondola is the perfect addition to your Rocky Mountain experience.
+The Banff Gondola Family Experience is the perfect addition to your Rocky Mountain experience.

 Are you booking a trip to the Rocky Mountains?
 These articles are sure to help plan your next adventures!

 Is this a sponsored post?: Yes, however, our experiences and opinions about the Banff Gondola family experience are our own.